The Virgin Islands Official Gazette

 The Virgin Islands Official Gazette is the government gazette of the British Virgin Islands.

+History

 The Gazette has been published in Tortola since 9 March 1967 under the provisions of Section 2 of the Interpretation and General Clauses Act 1955.
 It replaced The Antigua, Montserrat and Virgin Islands Official Gazette which was published in Antigua for the then West Indies Federation.